Finding Urban Nature (FUN)

 Want FUN at your school?

 Are you a Seattle Public School?
 The FUN program is free for Seattle Public Schools.
 Space is limited and we are generally at capacity by early September, so please inquire early!
+We also offer abbreviated lessons in an easy-to-use education kit for rental.
+Click here for more details.

 Are you a private or out of district school?
 The FUN program is offered to private and non-Seattle Public Schools too!
 The cost of the program is $450 for the year.
 This includes two trainings, eight lessons, and all the materials necessary for the program.

-A sneak-peak at a few lessons:
+A sneak peek at a few lessons:

 - Neighborhood Birds - With hand lenses and measuring tapes, students compare a variety of preserved bird specimens and learn about the similarities and differences between beaks, feet, sizes, colors and habitats.